ranawise/ranawise/README.md

 ---

-## ⚡ What I’m Building
+## What I’m working on

-- ✨ **Full‑stack web apps** with clean UI and reusable component systems
+- Building **full‑stack web apps** with a focus on clean UI, predictable state, and reusable components.
-- 📦 **API-centric backends** with authentication, logging, and testing baked in
+- Designing **API‑centric backends** with authentication, validation, logging, and monitoring from day one.
-- 🧱 **Developer infrastructure**: scripts, CI/CD pipelines, and tooling to move faster
+- Creating **developer tooling and automation** (scripts, CI/CD, templates) so shipping features feels smooth instead of painful.

 ---

-## 🌟 Featured Projects
+## Featured projects

 > Replace these with your real repos and short, specific descriptions.